procount/pinn/README_PINN.md

 If you choose to download this update, the zip file will be downloaded and will overwrite your current version of PINN.
 PINN will then reboot the RPi and restart PINN.

-It is possible to disable self-update checks by adding the `no_update` option to `recovery.cmdline`.
+It is possible to disable self-update checks by adding the `no_update` option to `cmdline.txt`.
 In this case you will have to delete this option to enable self-updates again.
 Or you can manually check for updates at any time by choosing to `reinstall` the PINN item in the archival menu, but it must be the only item selected.

-You can force new updates to be automatically installed without user interaction by adding the `forceupdatepinn` to `recovery.cmdline`.
+You can force new updates to be automatically installed without user interaction by adding the `forceupdatepinn` to `cmdline.txt`.

 ---